 This package captures a strong history that makes it one of the best packages for chocolate we’ve seen.

-This vegan chocolatier is a Lithuanian-based brand that plays with flavors in surprising ways.
+ACH Vegan Chocolate is a Lithuanian-based brand that plays with flavors in surprising ways.
 In a complementary way, the packaging plays with handmade illustrations that embody the bold flavors and emphasize the power behind the delicious ingredients.

 There are a number of intriguing aspects to this design.
 The first being the numbered quality.
 Each bar gets a name and a number — with the number matching the brand name in a bright and engaging silver foil.